Osmotic fragility is a blood test to detect whether red blood cells are more likely to break down.

 No special preparation is necessary for this test.

-This test is performed to detect hereditary spherocytosis and thalassemia.
+This test is done to detect hereditary spherocytosis and thalassemia.
 Hereditary spherocytosis makes red blood cells more fragile than normal.
-Some red blood cells in patients with thalassemia are more fragile than normal, but a larger number are less fragile than normal.
+With thalassemia, red blood cells are more fragile than normal, but a larger number are less fragile than normal.

 A negative test is normal.